etsvThor/advanced-Kicad-workshop/Guide/README.md

 The main part where scripting can be very helpful is the placement of the 60 WS2812B LEDs.
 Futhermore, this guide also highlights some design considerations when using scripting within Kicad.
 ## Schematic Notes
-Open the project `Kicad_workshop_volundr_clock.zip` given  with this guide, and use the unarchive function of Kicad.
+Open the project `Kicad_workshop_volundr_clock` given  with this guide.
 You can browse the schematic to view which components we will be using in our design.
 Some notes on the schematic: the design is made out of hierarchical sheets which has some advantages for scripting and using existing plugins.
 For instance a simple copy of a drawn layout can be copied with the duplicate shortcut (CTRL+D), however in this case the references and netnames are not updated.
 For duplicating layouts where the refereces and netnames are updated we can use a scripts which need hierachical sheets to work.